 Are there waiting lists associated with Affordable Housing?

 Yes, SGCH maintains a waiting list of eligible applicants for each area of Affordable Housing supply.
-Applicants who meet the eligibility criteria are placed on the waiting list.
+After applying, those who are found to be eligible are placed on the waiting list.
 Waiting lists are managed in accordance with individual program agreements, their respective polices and guidelines.

 What types of accommodation are available to Affordable Housing tenants?

-SGCH’s Affordable Housing stock mainly comprises new one, two or three bedroom units.
+SGCH’s Affordable Housing stock is mainly made up of new one, two or three bedroom units.
 These properties are located within the following Local Government Areas: